 Examining the results by group suggests that students believe it is important/very important to serve the needs of low-income students (84.9%), address mental health services (79.1%), collaborate with high schools to prepare students (76.5%), and serve the needs of diverse students (71.1%).
-Faculty and staff believe it is important/very important to serve the needs of diverse students (80.9%), provide mental health services (67.9%), serve the needs of low-income students (67.9%), and collaborate with high schools to prepare students (64.7%).
-Community members believe it is important/very important to collaborate with high schools to prepare students (86.9%), serve the needs of low-income students (75%), provide mental health services (62.5%), and serve the needs of diverse students (57.9%).
+Faculty and staff believe it is important/very important to serve the needs of diverse students (80.9%), provide mental health services (67.9%), serve the needs of low-income students (67.9%), and collaborate with high schools to prepare students (86.9%).
+Community members believe it is important/very important to collaborate with high schools to prepare students (86.9%), serve the needs of low-income students (57.9%).
 See Figure 13 for detailed information.